A Meandering Visit to Davidson Brothers

 the "Ample Sampler."
 For about 9 bucks, you can get a

 sampler platter of 6 5-ounce beers.
-You'r
+You're given a

 card, and asked to select 6 of the 10 beers that